Amogh-bhagw/Software_Development_Bhagwat/Lab_07_Style_Feedback.md

 #### .gitignore configured properly

-+ Skip: Check that file/directory "html" does not exist.
++ Skip: Check that file/directory "docs/html" does not exist.

   This test was not run because of an earlier failing test.

-+ Skip: Check that file/directory "latex" does not exist.
++ Skip: Check that file/directory "docs/latex" does not exist.

   This test was not run because of an earlier failing test.